jianminchen/100-hard-level-algorithms-2018-summer-campaign/ReadMe.md

 I need to practice to write a solution based on union find algorithm, and finish it in 45 minutes. <br>
 I need to work on the algorithm once a week, once a month, or once a three months. <br>
 [Union find algorithm](https://github.com/jianminchen/100-hard-level-algorithms-2018-summer-campaign/tree/master/union%20join%20algorithm/2019-03-26) One lesson a time<br>

+2020 April 3 <br>
+I have a break to work on personal finance research, and then investment on stock market.
+But I always continue to interview as an interviewer on interviewing.io last six months.
+I start to build more connections to people, and understand how to write bug free code.
+The crafting skills should include the talent to consider all edge cases and make my own approach bug-free, less time like 10 to 20 minutes. <br>

+I like to add those algorithms to my repository.
+Those are marked with medium or easy level sometimes. <br>